Neon22/Crochet-Charts-Stitch-Sets/README.md

 5. Select each stitch you want to include into Crochet charts by clicking on the checkbox next to each item.
 You do not need to import all the stitches (you can return to install more later)
 6. Click on the "Add To List" button on the right hand side.
 The selected stitches are now available to you and you can close the stitch library window.

-Note that if you do not select any stitches then none will appear in the main stitch selection dialogs and windows in Crochet Charts.
+Note that if you do not select any stitches (step 6) then none will appear in the main stitch selection dialogs and windows in Crochet Charts.

 You should now be able to select and use those stitches in the stitch selection window.